-A native of Philadelphia, Leah Hawkins is in her third season of the Domingo-Cafritz Young Artist Program at Washington National Opera.
-In the 2017-18 season she will appear at WNO as Ma Zegner in the premiere of Proving Up by Missy Mazzoli and Royce Vavrek, and Voce dal cielo in Verdi’s Don Carlo.
+A native of Philadelphia, Leah Hawkins joins the Lindemann Young Artist Development Program at the Metropolitan Opera in the 2018-19 season.
+She recently completed the Domingo-Cafritz Young Artist Program at Washington National Opera where she appeared as Ma Zegner in the world premiere of _Proving Up_ by Missy Mazzoli and librettist Royce Vavrek, and Voce dal cielo in Verdi’s Don Carlo.
 In the 2016-17 season she appeared at WNO as the I-Will-Sell-My-Children-Mom in the premiere of Mohammed Fairouz’s _The Dictator’s Wife_ and, to great acclaim, as Cousin Blanche/Sadie Griffith in Champion, Terence Blanchard’s “opera in jazz.”
-Additionally she appeared in Justice at the Opera with Supreme Court Justice Ruth Bader Ginsburg, performing scenes from Aida and Un ballo in maschera with the Washington National Opera Orchestra.
+Additionally she appeared in _Justice at the Opera_ with Supreme Court Justice Ruth Bader Ginsburg, performing scenes from _Aida_and _Un ballo in maschera_ with the Washington National Opera Orchestra.

-In the 2015-16 season she appeared at WNO as Mrs. Dorsey/Amelia Boynton in the world premiere of the revised version of Philip Glass’s Appomattox; The Answerer/Ensemble in Lost in the Stars; Serena in Porgy and Bess with the Baltimore Symphony Orchestra; and Lucia in _The Thieving Magpie_ as a young artist at The Glimmerglass Festival.
-Previously a mezzo-soprano, other roles include Julia Child in Lee Hoiby’s one-woman opera, Bon Appétit, Marcellina in Le nozze di Figaro, La Ciesca in Gianni Schicchi, La Badessa in Suor Angelica, Tisbe in La Cenerentola, and Giulietta in Les contes d’Hoffmann.
+In the 2015-16 season she appeared at WNO as Mrs. Dorsey/Amelia Boynton in the world premiere of the revised version of Philip Glass’ Appomattox; The Answerer/Ensemble in Lost in the Stars; Serena in _Porgy and Bess_ with the Baltimore Symphony Orchestra; and Lucia in _The Thieving Magpie_ as a young artist at The Glimmerglass Festival.
+Previously a mezzo-soprano, other roles include Julia Child in Lee Hoiby’s one-woman opera, Bon Appétit, Marcellina in Le nozze di Figaro, La Ciesca in _Gianni Schicchi,_ La Badessa in Suor Angelica, Tisbe in _La Cenerentola,_ and Giulietta in Les contes d’Hoffmann.

-On the concert stage she has appeared as Carmen in Carmen Jones and Holiday Joy with the Mid-Atlantic Symphony Orchestra; Handel’s Messiah with the Black Pearl Orchestra; Mahler’s Second Symphony with Yale Philharmonia; Beethoven’s Ninth Symphony and Suor Angelica with the New Haven Symphony Orchestra; El amor brujo with the Chesapeake Youth Symphony Orchestra.
+On the concert stage she has appeared with The Philadelphia Orchestra in _A Space Odyssey;_ at the Bolshoi Theatre in Moscow in a concert of vocal works by Beethoven; as a guest soloist with the U.S. Air Force Orchestra; Carmen in _Carmen Jones_ with the Mid-Atlantic Symphony Orchestra; Handel’s _Messiah_ with the Black Pearl Orchestra; Mahler Symphony No. 2 with Yale Philharmonia; Beethoven Symphony No. 9 and _Suor Angelica_ with the New Haven Symphony Orchestra; _El amor brujo_ with the Chesapeake Youth Symphony Orchestra.

 Leah received her Master of Music in Voice from Yale University and Bachelor of Arts in Music from Morgan State University.